 Each year an outstanding instrumentalist joins of us.

 Go directly to SPINN for the latest SPC news and info

 (Usually updated Thursday or Friday)

-LOVE LIVES IN MARIN – SHARING FREE HUGS Pastor Paul is organizing a FREE HUGS event in southern Marin.
+Pastor Paul periodically organizes a FREE HUGS event to lift spirits.
 No agenda.
 Just an expression of the love we believe is at the core of our human experience and vital to the well-being of our community and ourselves.
-Email Pastor Paul to take part.
+Email Pastor Paul to take part next time.
 Here’s a fun video to see how the first person to get this idea put it into action.

-Save the Date, Dec 8, 2018, Dr. Sonnee Weedn, PhD and St. Andrew Presbyterian Church of Marin City present Dr. Ysaye Barnwell, previously of Sweet Honey in the Rock, for workshop and evening concert.
+Dr. Barnwell, previously of Sweet Honey in the Rock, will lead a workshop and evening concert.
 Singers and non-singers will share learning in the oral tradition, singing rhythms, chants, traditional songs, including spirituals, ring shouts, hymns, gospels, and songs from the Civil Rights Movement.”
 More details in SPINN.

 Exciting things are always happening at church!
 Please drop by our website and Facebook page often as the good news is updated at least weekly.

 When I first came, I was struck by the deep caring evident in the SPC community, the warm and friendly atmosphere, and the congregation’s openness to, and interest in, religious traditions other than their own.
 I invite you to look around and get a feel for our church.
 We welcome any comments or questions that might be on your mind.
 If you’re not currently a member of our church, or if you aren’t a “church person,” we invite you to drop in to a Sunday service or to other musical or spiritual event.
 You might be surprised.
 And of course feel free to reach out and call or e-mail me or other church staff.
 Contact